graylan0/multiverse_generator/dao/creation.credit.md

 Another huge shoutout to techcoderx(my partner), buzzmoo, security_live, vaultec, blaiselabs.

 Lastly.
 Recently Kevin Mitnick passed away.
 I have to say.
-Without Kevin #hackerdao may have never formed this reality would only exist in other multiverses.
+Without Kevin #hackerdao may have never formed and this reality would only exist in other multiverses.

 Thank you Kevin; Rest Easy <3